 netsh int tcp set global autotuninglevel=normal

-You can also tweak the Windows Registry, says KB947239.
-To enable the Receive Window Auto-Tuning feature for HTTP traffic, Run regedit and navigate to the following registry subkey:
+To enable the Receive Window Auto-Tuning feature for HTTP traffic, you can run regedit and navigate to the following registry subkey, says KB947239:

 Right-click on it > New > DWORD Value.
 Type TcpAutotuning and give it a vale of 1.